Work Health and Safety

 If new techniques/processes are required to be used as research progresses, the appropriate Standard or Particular Operating Procedures should be added to your WHS folder.

-SMB uses a set of general WHS guidelines that are to be used in all teaching courses across SMB from Semester 1 2015, onwards.
+A set of general WHS guidelines are to be used in all teaching courses across Molecular Bioscience from Semester 1 2015, onwards.
 These guidelines outline the responsibilities of course coordinators, demonstrators, staff and students alike.

 The WHS guidelines for teaching are available here.